Healthy Oatmeal Spinach Pancakes (GF)

 Yes – feel free to substitute the spinach with baby kale.
 You could also use other greens like watercress or rocket- though they tend to impact the flavor more than spinach and kale.
 For savory pancakes, you could even add in fresh green herbs like basil, parsley, etc.

 Optionally, for really picky eaters, you can even omit the spinach entirely, and these will still be healthy oatmeal pancakes.
-In that case, I’d recommend bulking up the pancakes with something else instead, like 1 banana (mashed).
+In that case, I’d recommend bulking up the pancakes with something else instead, like one banana (mashed).

 Can you taste the spinach in the pancakes?